auxiliarywits/auxiliarywits.github.io/_posts/2022-12-26-mountain-is-not-mountain.md

 In the process, we alter the way see the object.
 The mountain is no longer a mountain, it’s the sum of its part.
 The river is no longer a river, it’s the sum of its part.
 The object is not an object, it is the sum of its parts — which deserves its own studies.
 A mountain is not a mountain, it is a part of a bigger geological process that happens for millions of years.
 It is a habitat for thousands of species.
 It is geographical boundaries that divide civilizations.
 Et cetera.

-As you delve deeper into the subject, you will move into the grey area and be less certain.
-Even definitions become difficult to answer.
-When asked 'What is a mountain?' you may find yourself responding with something like “I'm not sure, it depends”.
-You have to assign classifications depending on your study.

 <figure>
 <p align="center">
 <img src="/assets/Mountains2.png" alt="Student vs seasoned student">